parmes/parmes/solfec-1.0/theory/conform.rst

 while :math:`\rho>0`.
 Equation :eq:`NSFEQ` encapsulates the projection formulas :eq:`RNproj` and :eq:`RTproj` and it has been shown to work well as a basis for Newton type solution schemes in the finite--element context.

-.. _solfec-theory-conform-nsveq:
+.. _solfec-1.0-theory-conform-nsveq:

 Non--smooth velocity equation formulation
 -----------------------------------------

 This is an implicit formulation developed specifically for Solfec-1.0 based on formula :eq:`DSF` from [2]_.
-It is optionally used on an individual contact point level within the :ref:`Gauss--Seidel solver <solfec-theory-solvers-gs>`.
+It is optionally used on an individual contact point level within the :ref:`Gauss--Seidel solver <solfec-1.0-theory-solvers-gs>`.
 It is also the basis of contact linearization within the
-:ref:`projected Newton solver <solfec-theory-solvers-pqn>`.
+:ref:`projected Newton solver <solfec-1.0-theory-solvers-pqn>`.
 On the point level this formulation is implemented in `scf.c <https://github.com/tkoziara/solfec/blob/master/scf.c#L28>`_.
-Using the :ref:`local dynamics <solfec-theory-locdyn>` relationship
+Using the :ref:`local dynamics <solfec-1.0-theory-locdyn>` relationship

 .. math::
   :label: locdyn